em2898.epiquest.co.uk

 B-SCAN.png

-When you need to analyse large numbers of epitopes, from your data collection, or isolated from protein sequences using other programs, or selected by some other criteria, you can use B-scanner, which performs ranking of the peptide epitopes according to their relative antigenicity using the same algorithm and matrixes, as EpiQuest-B.
+When analyzing large numbers of epitopes, whether obtained from your data collection, or isolated from protein sequences using other programs, or selected based on other criteria, B-scanner proves to be invaluable.
+This tool ranks peptide epitopes according to their relative antigenicity using the same algorithm and matrices as EpiQuest-B.

 EpiQuest Suite and site www.epiquest.co.uk belongs to Aptum Biologics Ltd.